Position

 • Master's or Doctoral degree in Psychology, Counseling, Social Work, or a related field.

-• Licensed to practice psychotherapy in the relevant jurisdiction.
+• Licensed to practice as a Psychotherapist in the state of [Location].

 • Strong interpersonal and communication skills.

-• Ability to maintain confidentiality and ethical standards.
+• Ability to maintain confidentiality and adhere to ethical standards.

 Is becoming a Psychotherapist a good career path?